pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>EnableDynamicConfiguration indicates whether DynamicConfiguration is enabled for the tidbcluster
+<p>EnableDynamicConfiguration indicates whether DynamicConfiguration is enabled for the tidbcluster.
-Currently only used for tikv &ndash;advertise-addr arg Deprecated
-TODO: rename this into tikv-specific config name</p>
+If set it to <code>true</code>, <code>--advertise-status-addr</code> will be appended to the startup parameters of TiKV</p>
 </td>
 </tr>
 <tr>